 4. After typing in the command above, now, type in regsvr32 btmshellex.dll and press Enter to register the file again.

 5. You may need to reboot your computer to make changes.

 1. Go to the Run window by pressing on Windows key + R on your keyboard.
 You can also search for it in the Start menu.

 2. Once Run is open, type in services.msc and hit Enter.
 After doing this, Windows will show you a list of services on your computer.

 3. Find Windows Audio service on the right-side menu.
 Double-click on it to view the menu.

-4. Beside the Startup type, you’ll find a menu.
-Choose Automatic so that once you reboot your PC, Windows Audio service will run automatically.
+4. Besides the Startup type, you’ll find a menu.
+Choose Automatic so that once you reboot your PC, the Windows Audio service will run automatically.

 5. Select Apply then OK.

 If after performing all of the steps above, the error still occurs, you may need to perform a new reinstallation of your Windows OS.
 This requires back up of all your data.